-- Use toilets and other developed sites for human waste disposal where they're available. - Most National Parks recommend the method of burial disposal in low use areas.
-In this case individuals should bring a trowel to dig a cat hole 10-15 cm deep and greater than 100 m from water each time and well away from climbing routes. - If toilet paper use is necessary, use it sparingly and bury it deeply or preferably, carry it out. - Natural toilet paper like smooth stones, grass, sticks or bits of bark can make it possible to avoid man-made toilet paper all together.
-Make sure plant material is dead and of the non-irritating variety.
-These can be buried in the cat-hole as well. - Urinate on bare ground away from vegetation, climbing routes and tracks.
+- Use toilets and other developed sites for human waste disposal where they're available.

+- In most situations, best practice requires portable toilets with all waste carried out to a sewage system for incineration. - Plastic bag lined ammo boxes or rocket boxes are still widely used, while stainless steel units are available commercially and are used by many larger operators. - Most National Parks recommend the method of burial disposal in low use areas.
+In this case individuals should bring a trowel to dig a cat hole 10-15 cm deep and greater than 100 m from water each time and well away from climbing routes. - If toilet paper use is necessary, use it sparingly and bury it deeply or preferably, carry it out. - Natural toilet paper like smooth stones, grass, sticks or bits of bark can make it possible to avoid manmade toilet paper all together.
+Make sure plant material is dead and of non-irritating variety.
+These can be buried in the cat-hole as well. - Urinate on bare ground away from vegetation, campsites and tracks.